-At Designsensory, we take pride in investing and cultivating young talent, like interns, new college graduates, or people transitioning in their professional career.
-And we’ve found that most every creative, especially these new professionals, experience feelings of insecurity or undeservedness.
-This culmination of self-deprecating behavior called Imposter Syndrome can pop up during promotions, larger projects, meetings with public figures or a myriad of other times.
+At Designsensory, we take pride in investing and cultivating young talent, like interns, new college graduates or people transitioning in their professional career.
+We’ve found that most every creative, especially these new professionals, experience feelings of insecurity or undeservedness.
+This culmination of self-deprecating behavior called Imposter Syndrome can pop up during promotions, larger projects, meetings with public figures or a myriad of other situations.
 What if I’m a fraud?
 What if I can’t do the job?
 Regardless of that inner voice, you can combat these feelings with reality, and here are a few ways to do so:

 The temptation to compare yourself with others is one that expands beyond the workplace.
 Before you give way to it, remember that everyone has a different journey and experience.
 What may seem like a highly competitive background to you might not seem like it to others.
 The world we live in is about perspective.
 Just because your perspective can’t see a reason for your success does not mean you are not qualified for a promotion, a difficult project or something else that brings you more freedom and/or responsibility.

 It’s highly unlikely that you’ve gotten where you are without leg work.
 Think on the things you’ve accomplished throughout your career, however long or short.
 Reframe your brain to see the successes as well as the failures.
 Although failure is a great learning experience, resist the urge to dwell on things of the past too long.
 Reread some encouraging messages or compliments, and take pride in knowing you learned from great mentors and are on your way upward.

 If you’re like me, you overthink everything and occasionally doubt the efficacy of your work.
 However, no one is suddenly going to wake up and realize you are not fit for your job.
 Trust in your boss to recognize your strengths and weaknesses.
 Progressing is not being perfect at everything, but it certainly shows you have skills worth building on.
 Doubt is for the birds.